We’ve got you covered:

 Looking for a residency personal statement example?

-The most common approach to the personal statement is what I will call the traditional approach, in which the applicant conveys her interest in the specialty, when that interest began and what she has done to pursue the particular specialty.
+The most common approach to the personal statement is what I will call the traditional approach.
+With this approach, the applicant conveys her interest in the specialty, when that interest began and what she has done to pursue the particular specialty.

 Sample ERAS Residency Personal Statement